Compositions and collisions at degree p^2

-Algorithm 4.10 of \cite{gat10b} computes the components $g$ and $h$ from $f$, provided that $h_{p-1}\neq 0$.
+Algorithm 4.10 of \cite{gat12} computes the components $g$ and $h$ from $f$, provided that $h_{p-1}\neq 0$.
 We do not assume this, but can apply the same method.
-Once $g_{\ell}$ and $h_{m}$ are determined, the remaining coefficients first of $h$, then of $g$, are computed by solving a linear equation of the form $uh_{i}=v$, where $u$ and $v$ are known at that point, and $u \neq 0$.
-Quite generally, $g$ is determined by $f$ and $h$.
+Once $g_{\ell}$ and $h_{m}$ are determined, the remaining coefficients first of $h$, then of $g$, are computed by solving linear equations of the form $uh_{i}=v$, where $u$ and $v$ are known at that point, and $u \neq 0$.
+Quite generally, $g$ is determined by $f$ and $h$, see \autoref{lem:gunique}.

 For $(g^{*},h^{*})\in C$, we find that $(g_{\ell},h_{m})=(g^{*}_{\ell}, h^{*}_{m})$ implies $(g,h)=(g^{*},h^{*})$ by the uniqueness of the procedure just sketched.
 Inspection of the coefficient of $x^{(\ell-1)p+m}$ in \eqref{eq:star} shows that $g_{\ell} = g^{*}_{\ell}$ if and only if $h_{m}= h^{*}_{m}$.